KevlamC/KevlamC/README.md

 </div>

-🧑‍💻 **Software Engineer Intern at AlphaWave**
+🧑‍💻 **Software Security Research Assistant at University of Calgary**
 🧑‍🎓 Studying Computer Science at the University of Calgary (Canada)
 🤖 Experienced in building full-stack applications powered by AI and data
-🚀 Currently focused on system design, scalability, and machine learning
+🚀 Currently focused on system design, software security, scalability, and machine learning
-🧠 Interests include reading, strength training, exploring complex technical topics, and connecting with people

 📎 [Portfolio Website](https://kevlamc.github.io/KevlamC-Portfolio-Website/)